Carindale

 Carindale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Carindale is notably higher than broader benchmarks.
-41.7% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
+Educational attainment in Carindale is notably high, with 41.7% of residents aged 15 and above holding university qualifications, compared to 25.7% in Queensland and 30.4% nationally as of the latest available data.
 Bachelor degrees are most common at 27.1%, followed by postgraduate qualifications (11.1%) and graduate diplomas (3.5%).
-Vocational credentials are also prevalent, with 25.1% of residents aged 15 and above holding such qualifications - advanced diplomas at 10.9% and certificates at 14.2%.
+Vocational credentials are also prevalent, with 25.1% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.9%) and certificates (14.2%).
+Educational participation is high, with 29.2% of residents currently enrolled in formal education, comprising 9.3% in primary, 8.8% in secondary, and 6.4% in tertiary education as of the latest figures.

 Frequently Asked Questions - Education